DrBharatPugaliya/DrBharatPugaliya/README.md

 ## 🧬 About Me

 I sit at the intersection of **clinical medicine, genomics, and machine learning**.
-My background as a pharmacist gives me deep domain knowledge of disease biology, which I now apply to building computational tools for genomic data analysis.
+My background as a doctor gives me deep domain knowledge of disease biology, which I now apply to building computational tools for genomic data analysis.

 I'm currently completing my MSc in Bioinformatics at the University of Birmingham, where I work on NGS data pipelines and RNA-Seq analysis on HPC clusters.
 I'm actively building expertise in **ML for biomedical data** — particularly applying deep learning to transcriptomics and gene expression datasets.